 Students are given 5 minutes to move from one class to another.
-This is sufficient time for a student to move between any two points on campus - even with a brief stop at their locker.
+This is sufficient time for a student to move between any two points on campus.
 If, however, a student finds that they are having difficulty doing that, it is their responsibility to discuss their difficulty getting to class on time with their advisor and/or the teacher to whose class they are late.

-Food/Drink On Campus
+Food & Drink On Campus